Modular Programming and Modules

 Module Search Path

-If you import a module, let's say "import abc", the interpreter searches for this module in the following locations and in the order given:
+If you import a module, let's say "import xyz", the interpreter searches for this module in the following locations and in the order given:

-2. The directories of PYTHONPATH, if this global variable is set.
+The directories of PYTHONPATH, if this global environment variable of your operating system is set.

 It's possible to find out where a module is located after it has been imported: